mariam138/ultimate-ateez-quiz/README.md

 ![Screenshot 2024-02-04 at 12 47 17](https://github.com/mariam138/ultimate-ateez-quiz/assets/150139337/b518e577-6849-464d-b321-421c00123264)

 After moving the `options-area` div inside the `quiz-area` div, then an error was thrown stating that the element with the id `options-area` was undefined.
 This turned out to be because I had set the 'innerHTML' iin the javascript, overwriting the `options-area` I had created in the HTML originally.
 To fix this, I created separate divs that would appear underneath the `quiz-area` div, and created a function that would show these divs when the quiz was loaded.

-2. Continuning on from the last bug fix, I then ran into an error when creating the `options-area` div as part of the `createOptions` function where the console was throwing a **"Reference Error"** stating that `optionsArea` had not been defined.
+2. Continuing on from the last bug fix, I then ran into an error when creating the `options-area` div as part of the `createOptions` function where the console was throwing a **"Reference Error"** stating that `optionsArea` had not been defined.
 After some googling on what a **Reference Error** means, I found that I had to re-declare the `optionsArea` valuable in the `createOptions` function due to its block scope.

 3. When creating the buttons which contained the options for each question, I made a for loop.
 However, my initial code led to three buttons being created with the same answer.